DracoBlue/branchy/README.md

     complete -F _branchy_magic branchy

+## Changelog

+* 1.0-dev
+ - added possibility to use show-changes with additional feature name
+ - added help action to display information about all available actions
+ - added .bashrc snippet

 ## License

 This work is copyright by DracoBlue (<http://dracoblue.net>) and licensed under the terms of MIT License.